eyeonus/Trade-Dangerous/README.txt

   Provides a way to import prices data from a file or a web site.
 You can use this to import data for a few stations or an entire .prices file from a friend.

-  For instance, if you 'update'd a station and there was an error importing it, the data is usually saved as "prices.last".
+  For instance, if you updated a station and there was an error importing it, the data is usually saved as "prices.last".
 You can open this file and correct the error and then import it, rather than having to re-enter all of the data.